 Only a few million years were needed to assemble most of the mass of the planets from the solar nebula, though the rain of infalling planetesimals lasted several hundred million years.
 Such a time is long in the human time frame but short in the Solar System's.
-All the objects within the Solar System are about the same age-the fourth property of the Solar System, mentioned at the beginning of this section.
+All the objects within the Solar System are about the same age-the fourth property of the Solar System mentioned at the beginning of this section.

 One process still had to occur before the Solar System became what we see today: the residual gas and dust must have been removed.
 Just as a finished house is swept clean of the debris of construction, so too was the Solar System.
 In the sweeping process, the Sun was probably the cosmic broom, with its intense heat driving a flow of tenuous gas outward from its atmosphere.
 As that flow impinges on the remnant gas and dust around the Sun, the debris is pushed away from the Sun to the fringes of the Solar System.
 Such gas flows are seen in most young stars, and astronomers are confident the Sun was no exception.
-Even today, some gas flows out from the Sun, but in its youth, the flow was more vigorous.
+Even today some gas flows out from the Sun, but in its youth the flow was more vigorous.

 The above theory for the origin of the Solar System explains many of its features, but astronomers still have many questions about how the Sun and its family of planets and moons formed.
 Is there any way, therefore, we can confirm the theory?
 For example, according to the solar nebula theory, planet formation is a normal part of star formation.
 So, do other planetary systems exist and do they resemble ours?
-Might we even be able to discover very young stars in the process of forming their planets and see the process at work?
+The answer seems to be that they exist in large numbers, but many have quite unexpected features.